ecmeirelles/ReactIssues/README.md

 A simple exercise which gets some React issues from its official repository and display them in a styled table.

 ### Run application
+Open your console and follow the instructions below:
 1. `git clone https://github.com/ecmeirelles/ReactIssues.git`
 2. `cd ReactIssues`
 3. `yarn install`